Likica/horiseon-challenge/README.md

-# Horiseon Challenge Code Refactor Starter Code
+# Code Refactor Starter Code

 ## Steps to be taken to succesfully complete the chalenge:
 ### HTML revision and adjustments